 It is a really clear article to understand on the link.
 Lori has many other ideas too.

 This article by SELF.COM gives clear reasons why using a chemical dye is not such a great idea.

-Are also offering a Henna colourant for eyebrows in varies colours.
+Are also offering a Henna colorant for eyebrows in varies colors.